 The Company has three Employee Stock Incentive plans.
-The Company has a 2017 Employee and Consultant Stock Ownership Plan ("2017 Plan") and legacy Inpixon had put in place a 2011 Employee Stock Incentive Plan (the "2011 Plan") and a 2018 Employee Stock Incentive Plan (the "2018 Plan").
+The Company assumed the Legacy XTI's 2017 Employee and Consultant Stock Ownership Plan "2017 Plan") in connection with the XTI Merger.
+Legacy Inpixon had put in place a 2011 Employee Stock Incentive Plan (the "2011 Plan") and a 2018 Employee Stock Incentive Plan (the "2018 Plan" and together with the 2011 Plan, the "Legacy Inpixon Option Plans").